daniellegruber/ts-traversal/README.md

    1. The program begins by traversing the tree and keeping track of block starts, ends, and their level of nesting in the array `block_idxs`.
 This is required for determining variable scopes in the next part.
     - Each entry in `block_idxs` has the format `[node.startIndex, node.endIndex, block_level]`, with `block_level = -1` for function definitions to distinguish them from the main body.
    2. Next, the program traverses all of the assignment statements in the function `inferTypesFromAssignment`:
     - To determine the scope of each variable, `findVarScope` is called.
 However, if a variable is redefined within the same scope as its previous instance, and thus an entry for it already exists in `var_types`, the scope for the two instances is "split."
-E.g., in the following code,
+E.g., in the following code, `findVarScope` would identify both instances of `x` as belonging to the block `[0, 13, 0]`.
+However, the scope is split between the two so that the first `x` has scope `[0, 6, 0]` and the second has scope `[7, 13, 0]`.
     ```matlab
     x = 1;
     x = 5;